saulsosa1/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I deployed a honeynet in Azure to simulate an unsecure environment and monitor malicious activity.
+Logs from the environment were ingested into a Log Analytics Workspace and analyzed in Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+Security metrics were collected during a 24-hour unsecure period.
+After implementing security hardening measures, I ran the environment for another 24 hours to collect metrics in its secured configuration.
+Metrics measured include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)